amoorinet/Python_Training/Explanation/GitHub.md

 # Explanation

-🔹 git add . → moves your file changes into staging.
+🔹 `git add .` → moves your file changes into staging.

-🔹git commit -m "msg" → saves them into your local repo history.
+🔹 `git commit -m "msg"` → saves them into your local repo history.

-🔹git push → uploads those commits to GitHub.
+🔹 `git push` → uploads those commits to GitHub.

-🔹git fetch → downloads new commits from GitHub but does not touch your files yet.
+🔹 `git fetch` → downloads new commits from GitHub but does not touch your files yet.

-git pull → fetch + merge → applies GitHub’s new commits to your local repo and updates your folder.
+🔹 `git pull` → fetch + merge → applies GitHub’s new commits to your local repo and updates your folder.

+---

-# ✅ Remember flow like blow:
+# ✅ Remember flow like below:

-add → commit → push = go upwards (PC → GitHub).
+- `add → commit → push` = go **upwards** (PC → GitHub).

-fetch → pull = go downwards (GitHub → PC).
+- `fetch → pull` = go **downwards** (GitHub → PC).

+---

 # 🔹 Git Flow Diagram (Local ↔ Remote)